COGS108/Overview/COGS108-Syllabus.md

 \* Indicates Group Submission

 **Final exam**: This course has no final exam.
 Do not show up on the date/time of the final exam.
 Instead this course has a final project.
-The project deadline is Dec 10th at 11:59 PM
+The project deadline is Jun 6th at 11:59 PM

 All grades will be released on Canvas.
 It is *your responsibility to check that your assignment was submitted, that your grade is accurate, and to get in touch if any are missing and/or you think there is a problem*.